Priyansh159/sign-language-recognition/README.md

 ## Demo:
 https://github.com/user-attachments/assets/4731742e-0d5c-4298-ab40-2826837ebd7d

-Disclamer: These keypoints are inserted by me!
+Disclaimer: These keypoints are inserted by me!
 It is not linked to any official sign which are used commonly.</br>
 Look at the Top line for the o/p.
 The lower ones are for finding the best probabilities.

 ## Screenshots